w3c/wai-website/pages/about/groups/task-forces/coga.md

 ## Contribute to the work

-The COGA Task Force welcomes input from the global accessibility community on COGA work.
+The COGA Task Force welcomes input from the global accessibility community on cognitive and learning accessibility work.

 ### Contribute without joining the task force